fffonion/lua-resty-openssl/README.md

 fall-back providers if the provider cannot be loaded and initialized.
 If the provider loads successfully, however, the fall-back providers are disabled.

-For now this functions loads provider into the default context, meaning it will affect other applications in the same process using the default context as well.
+By default this functions loads provider into the default context, meaning it will affect other applications in the same process using the default context as well.
+If such behaviour is not desired, consider using [ctx](#restyopensslctx) to load provider only to limited scope.

 [Back to TOC](#table-of-contents)